-If you are getting this message while viewing a PDF in a browser, you are most likely trying to open a Dynamic XFA (XML Form Architecture) PDF.
+If you are getting a "Please wait..." message while viewing a Form, you are most likely trying to open a Dynamic XFA (XML Form Architecture) PDF.
 Dynamic XFA Forms CANNOT be opened in browser.
-To view the Form, we recommend you download it locally to your desktop and open it either in Adobe Reader or Adobe Acrobat.
+To view the Form, we recommend you download it locally to your desktop and open it either in Adobe Reader or Adobe Acrobat from your desktop.

 A PII breach is a loss of control, compromise, unauthorized disclosure, unauthorized acquisition, unauthorized access, or any similar term referring to situations where persons other than authorized users and for an other than authorized purpose have access or potential access to personally identifiable information, whether physical or electronic.
 This includes, but is not limited to, posting PII on public-facing websites; sending PII via e-mail to unauthorized recipients; providing hard copies of PII to individuals without a need to know; loss of electronic devices or media on which PII is stored; use of PII by employees for unofficial business; and all other unauthorized access to and use of PII.

 The most important thing to do if you discover that a breach of PII has occurred or is ongoing is to STOP IT as soon as possible.